-Actual Quarter Ende September 30 201 d 0,
+Actual, Quarter Ended September 30, 2011

 Bookings (In millions)

-Drilling and Subsea Segment \$ 236. .7
+Drilling and Subsea Segment 5 \$ 236.7

-Production and Infrastructure Segment 147. .2
+Production and Infrastructure Segment 147.2

-Total \$ 383. .9
+Total ; \$ 383.9

 We can give no assurance that our level of bookings or backlog will remain at current levels.
 The third quarter 2011 bookings figures shown above rely in part on management estimation, particularly as it relates to the contribution period for acquisitions shortly after the transaction closed.
 Sales of our products are affected by prices for oil and natural gas, which may fluctuate significantly.
 Additional future declines in oil and natural gas prices and production or additional regulatory provisions could reduce new customer orders, possibly causing a decline in our future bookings and backlog levels.
 Substantially all of our projects currently included in our backlog are subject to change and/or termination at the option of the customer.
 In the case of a change or termination, the customer is required to pay us for work performed and other costs necessarily incurred as a result of the change or termination.
 In the past, terminations and cancellations have not been material to our overall operating results.